JavaScriptPlayground/cloudflare-worker-fritzbox-dyndns/README.md

 > If you already have a MyFritz! account from AVM and you are using this account actively, then you can use <a href="https://en.avm.de/service/knowledge-base/dok/FRITZ-Box-7590/1018_Determining-the-MyFRITZ-address-to-directly-access-FRITZ-Box-and-home-network-from-the-internet/">their own DynDNS service</a>, which is provided directly by AVM.

 ## What even is a Cloudflare Worker?
 A Cloudflare Worker is basically just a script that is stored under a certain URL and is executed when this URL is called.
 Or rather, that's what we use it for.
 Cloudflare Workers can do so much more.
-For more info, check out [this overview](https://www.cloudflare.com/learning/serverless/glossary/serverless-and-cloudflare-workers/) to see what else you can use Cloudflare Workers for.
+For more info, check out [this overview][CloudflareWorkers] to see what else you can use Cloudflare Workers for.

-## Getting started
+## Getting started with the script
 Okay, but now let's begin.
 In this guide I will explain how you can set up your own DynDNS service using a free Cloudflare Worker.
 I will go into all the steps that are necessary to create the Worker and how to set the service up correctly.

 ##### Base URL: